Saksham-Katiyar/Computer-Vision-based-Web-App/Web_App/README.md

 # Computer Vision (Web App)
 This directory includes all the files needed for running the web app.
+The object detection and classification is done using YOLOv5 (https://github.com/ultralytics/yolov5).

 ## Instructions to run it locally:
 * Clone the repo and move to this directory<br>